Build more homes, faster

 Unlocking land supply for development

-These sites will be assessed for their ability to deliver suitable housing outcomes, including social and affordable housing, to enable development in partnership with the private sector and community housing providers.
+These sites have been assessed for their ability to deliver suitable housing outcomes, including social and affordable housing, to enable development in partnership with the private sector and community housing providers.
+As a result, EDQ is now progressing development-readiness activities on a number of priority sites across Queensland to bring forward housing development.

 While we’re unlocking more land supply, the Department of Housing, Local Government, Planning and Public Works has a strong pipeline of more than 500 existing parcels of department-owned land, which are programmed for construction or identified as having development potential for future housing projects.